 A dance lover since birth, I grew up in Greenfield, WI and attended the University of Wisconsin-Eau Claire where I earned a bachelor’s degree in Business and fell in love with my college sweetheart.
 We’ve been happily married over 30 years and are blessed with two adult children and two grand dogs, Foster and Bentley.

 During my youth, I wrote for the school paper and recruited other wannabe dancers for talent shows.
-Hooked on American Bandstand, Soul Train and obsessed with watching the Solid Gold Dancers, I developed into a self-taught mover and shaker and was quickly dubbed Pandy “Jackson” by those in attendance each summer at the neighborhood talent show held in my family’s garage.
-Although I couldn’t afford professional training, throughout high school I longed to dance and was further inspired after receiving the talent award for a self-choreographed lyrical solo at the Wisconsin State Junior Miss Pageant.
+Hooked on American Bandstand, Soul Train, and obsessed with watching the Solid Gold Dancers, I developed into a self-taught mover and shaker and was quickly dubbed Pandy “Jackson” by those in attendance each summer at the neighborhood talent show held in my family’s garage.
+Unable to afford professional training, throughout high school I longed to dance and was further inspired after receiving the talent award for a self-choreographed lyrical solo at the Wisconsin State Junior Miss Pageant.
 In college, I continued to perform with my university’s dance troupe, Orchesis.
 Our routine to Thriller rocked the house.

-After putting childhood dreams aside, I worked several years with major corporations in the field of marketing and finance and soon realized pieces of me were missing; the pieces that said I should be dancing or writing!
-After becoming a young mother, I enrolled in my first professional dance class.
-The owner of a successful studio loved my passion and enthusiasm so much she offered me a teaching position on her staff.
-Through years of intense study, I evolved into a ballet, tap, jazz, lyrical and hip hop instructor and created her studio’s award-winning Troupe Program and eventually oversaw the Assistant Teaching Program.
-Serving as a main director for many years, I’ve taught students and teachers alike while also coaching high school varsity dance.
-Although I’ve facilitated hundreds of auditions, organized regional conventions and competitions, participated in the studio’s nationally recognized competitive program, and received numerous choreography awards, my greatest accolades do not hang on the wall, but are instead written in my heart.
-They are the friendships shared with the many students and their families that I’ve loved and trained throughout the years.
+Placing childhood dreams aside, I worked in the field of marketing and finance and soon discovered pieces of me were missing, the pieces that said I should be dancing or writing!
+After becoming a young mother, I enrolled in my first studio dance class.
+The owner loved my passion so much she offered me a teaching position on her staff.
+After years of study, I evolved into a ballet, tap, jazz, lyrical, and hip hop instructor, and created her studio’s award-winning Troupe Program while overseeing the Assistant Teaching Program.
+Serving as a main director for many years, I taught students and teachers alike while also coaching high school varsity dance.
+Although I facilitated auditions, organized regional conventions and competitions, participated in the studio’s nationally recognized competitive program, and received choreography awards, my greatest accolades do not hang on the wall, but are instead written in my heart.
+They are the friendships shared with the students I’ve loved and trained throughout the years.

 My life like everyone’s is laced with tragedy but God’s infinite blessings keep me lifted.
-As my mother taught me, it’s not the challenges we’re given in life but how we choose to move through them that matters most.
-I’m grateful to the beautiful dancers and parents throughout the years who found my teaching and words of encouragement inspiring.
+It’s not the challenges we’re given in life but how we choose to move through them that matters most.
+I’m grateful to the beautiful dancers and parents who found my teaching and words of encouragement inspiring.
 Nearly two decades later, with thousands of dancers joyfully guided, including my own gifted daughter, I let go of the dream of dance to pursue my joy for writing.
 I believe passion and presentation will take you further in life than technique alone.
 Your words and body are the instruments for the expression of your soul.
 A dancer must immerse herself in the music and truly live the dance.
-For me, writing is the same; your words should be an authentic reflection of your inner being.
+For me, writing is the same.
+Your words should be an authentic reflection of your inner being.
 They must say what only your heart can say.

-Former dance teachers turned novelists, Doris Greenberg and I are thrilled and proud to share our passion for writing.
-In our YA novels, we strive to incorporate the continued use of dance education by inserting dance related terms and theatre knowledge at the beginning of each chapter which subtly relates to the action about to unfold.
-We hope to engage our readers in the unbelievably exciting and colorful world of dance and take them on an adventure of mystery and romance, mixed with a little divine intervention, they’ll long remember.
+Former dance teachers turned novelists, Doris Greenberg and I are thrilled to share our passion for writing.
+In our YA novels, we strive to incorporate education by inserting dance related terms and theatre knowledge at the beginning of each chapter which subtly relates to the story.
+We hope to engage our readers in the unbelievably exciting and colorful world of dance and take them on an adventure of mystery, romance, and a little divine intervention, they’ll long remember.